talentlessguy/og-service/README.md

 go get -u -v https://github.com/talentlessguy/og-service
 ```

+## Using with Go

-And then use it in your http server:
+And then use it in your http server.

 ```go
 package main